Frequently Asked Questions about VIH

 What is wrong with me?

-AIDS, or Acquired Immunodeficiency Syndrome, is the final stage of HIV infection when the body’s defences have fallen below a certain safety level (a CD4 count of less than 200 cells/mL of plasma) and are no longer capable of protecting it from infections and tumours.
+AIDS, or Acquired Immunodeficiency Syndrome, is the final stage of HIV infection when the body’s defences have fallen below a certain safety level (a CD4 count of less than 200 cells/mm3 of plasma) and are no longer capable of protecting it from infections and tumours.
 This situation is reached after 7 – 10 years of acute infection or primoinfection, if the HIV infection is left untreated.

 Viral load is the amount of virus, quantified by the number of HIV-RNA copies per millilitre of plasma.
 Viral load tells us about the level of viral replication activity.
 It is also used as a prognostic indicator and to monitor the effectiveness of antiretroviral therapy.
 Current techniques for measuring viral load are very sensitive and have a detection limit of 20 copies/mL.
 When the treatment is effective, the virus multiplies at a rate below this level (residual viral replication) and analytical techniques are unable to detect it.
 In such cases it is said that the viral load is “undetectable” (this does not mean the virus is absent from the body).
 Viral load is related to the CD4 count.

 HIV is transmitted exclusively by three routes: from mother to child, via direct blood contact or through sexual intercourse.
 The most effective method of preventing mother-to-child transmission is treating the mother during pregnancy.
 Routine screening for HIV in blood banks has eliminated the transmission of the virus by this medium.
 Methadone programs and the individual use of syringes have dramatically reduced the transmission of HIV between drug users.
 The use of condoms reduces sexual transmission.
-An undetectable viral load, principally due to antiretroviral therapy, significantly decreases the chances of transmitting the infection.
+An undetectable viral load, principally due to antiretroviral therapy, significantly decreases the chances of transmitting the virus.

 How will I be treated?